JustinAvina/Random-PyFiles/README.md

 # Random-PyFiles

-## A python repository for all my junk/expirimental projects!
+## A python repository for all my junk/experimental projects!

 Hello Welcome to my python repository!
-The where you can fine all my python programs and scripts!
+The place where you can fine all my python programs and scripts in one place!

 What you will find in this repository: